fossabot/dapp-gui/CONTRIBUTING.md

 * JSON: https://google.github.io/styleguide/jsoncstyleguide.xml
 * TypeSript: https://github.com/google/ts-style

+## Commit message
+> Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.

+As is described at [Documentation/SubmittingPatches in the Git repo](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n133)

 ## Tests

 For any new programmatic functionality, we like unit tests when possible, so if you can keep your code cleanly isolated, please do add a test file to the tests folder.